santhoshvaddi/ios-docs-samples/speech-to-speech/SpeechToSpeech/README.md

 4. [Get list of voices](https://cloud.google.com/text-to-speech/docs/list-voices)

-To call the APIs from iOS, you need to provide authorization tokens with each request for them to be accepted by the above APIs.
-To get this token, this sample uses a Firebase Function (in Node.js) to generate these tokens on the behalf of a service account to be used by the app when making a request to the above APIs.
+To call the APIs from iOS, you need to provide authorization tokens with each request for authentication.
+To get this token, this sample uses a Firebase Function (in Node.js) to generate these tokens on the behalf of a service account.

 ## Prerequisites
 - An OSX machine or emulator